 You might wonder if a survey is the same thing as a questionnaire.
 Don’t worry; you’re not alone!
-Although they seem similar, surveys and questionnaires are two quite different things.
+Although the difference between questionnaire and survey is subtle, they are two quite different things.
 Before you start building out your next survey or questionnaire on SurveyPlanet, learn what makes each unique and then decide which one works best for your objective.

 A survey is a series of questions a company or organization asks to gain insight or data from a set of respondents.
-Survey questions are typically closed-ended with few short-form answers.
-Surveys sometimes include question branching, which takes survey users to specific questions based on their previous answers.
-Question branching helps to ensure the company is collecting as customized, relevant data from their clients as possible.
+Surveys typically include closed-ended questions with few short-form answers.
+However, open ended questions can also be a part of a survey.
+Surveys sometimes have question branching, which takes survey users to specific questions based on their previous answers.
+Question branching helps to ensure the company is collecting as customized, relevant data from its clients as possible.
 Surveys also include the process of aggregating and analyzing results to draw conclusions.
 If your ultimate goal is to learn more about your respondents and use the data to address problem areas, a survey is the right choice for you.

 A questionnaire serves the simple purpose of collecting data through a set of questions.
 Data is collected to get a brief overview, not as a way to understand the big picture or reasons behind it.
 A questionnaire features similar content to a survey, but without the analysis side to it.
 If you want to ask respondents a series of questions because you want quick and easy answers, a questionnaire is the best choice for you.

-When deciding between surveys vs. questionnaires, it’s always a good idea to weigh the pros and cons first.
+When deciding between survey versus questionnaire, it’s always a good idea to weigh the pros and cons first.
 Surveys have many different pros.
 To start, surveys can save you money on research costs.
 Since surveys gather lots of significant data, you may not need to conduct other research outside of the survey.
 They also allow you to gather opinions to understand what’s trending in the market.

 As for the cons, surveys are not always accurate to draw conclusions.
 Often, if your survey is too long or if you send surveys too frequently, your respondents may experience survey fatigue, which can lead to response bias.
 In addition, if you ask the wrong questions, you won’t be able to answer your own questions or draw conclusions.
 Each survey question should serve a purpose – that’s why it’s important to create questions that address the issues you really need answers to.